lookdeep/ai-norms-2024/index.md

 _Example trend plot, rendered in [Vercel App](https://lookdeep.vercel.app/)_

-These trends provide hour-over-hour insight into various patient behvaiors and room conditions, including but not limited to:
+These trends provide hour-over-hour insight into various patient behaviors and room conditions, including but not limited to:
 ```
 **Metadata:**
 - model_name